vignesh-seven/Roma-Keyboard-Telugu/README.md

 This is a small program for telugu typing on Windows PC' without needing Anu Script or Google Input Tools RomaKey is based on Romic Keyboard layout from Anu Script Manager.
-But this is faster, simpler, and uses less resources
+But this is faster, simpler, and uses less resources.

 # Installation
 Just download and double-click .exe file !!!

-For fonts click http://www.mediafire.com/file/lx2f701urrfeizj/Telugu_Fonts.zip/file

-Download and extract this file.
+For fonts click http://www.mediafire.com/file/lx2f701urrfeizj/Telugu_Fonts.zip/file Download and extract this file.
 Install the exe file.

 # How to Use